-The Auction stage of the licensing process details the controls and procedures in place to manage the competitive bidding between Approved Bidders for the award of the spectrum license.
+The Auction stage of the licensing process details the controls and procedures in place to manage the competitive bidding between Approved Bidders for the award of the Spectrum licenses.

-Note that if there is only one Approved Bidder the Commission will provisionally award the license to that party at the Reserve Price.
+Note that if the aggregate demand from the Approved Bidders is less than or equal to the number of Lots on offer, then the Commission will provisionally award the License(s) to those party / parties at the Reserve Price.